Filing a dispute

 Dispute your claim in court

 Some disputes can also be filed in small claims court or B.C.
 Supreme Court.
 Please note, cases in court could take several years to resolve and the court has the final say.
-If a judge makes a ruling that changes a decision, we will adjust ours to match the ruling.
+If a judge or the CRT makes a ruling that changes a decision, we will adjust ours to match the ruling.

 Concerned about our service?